 Note: Other countries sign America with the "4" fingers interlocked (palms to the side, fingertips facing body)

 Note: The origin of this sign is said to be reminiscent of the construction of log cabins, the type of home built in America's early days.
 (Source: Ruben Mallory, interpreter, learned this sign from a deaf presenter at a National Association of the Deaf (NAD) workshop.)

-Uruguay – 1) "U" facing palm forward near top of head twists at the wrist to face palm back, 2) U near the side of the forehead with the palm in parallel to the side of the head moving out and inward in arcs; 3) “U” palm-back, fingertips up, makes two short left to right movements in front of the chest
+Uruguay – 1) "U" facing palm forward near top of head twists at the wrist to face palm back (once or twice); 2) U near the side of the forehead with the palm in parallel to the side of the head moving out and inward in arcs; 3) “U” palm-back, fingertips up, makes two short left to right movements in front of the chest

 Montevideo– "X" over the nose twists down at the wrist

 Uzbekistan – 1) "S" handshape circles vertically by the ear (CRAZY motion), 2) "C" handshape circles vertically at the ear.
 (See original illustration from a sign language book.
 Shared by Katy Mueller, a teacher of the deaf who traveled to Kyrgyzstan in 2008)